 Here are 5 other benefits of this amazing yoga breathing technique :

 1. Increases vital energy – whenever you feel tired, try a few rounds of alternate nostril breathing to pick you up.

 2. Improves functioning of brain – when you feel dull, your focus can be off. try alternate nostril breathing, just 5 minutes, is a great way when you want your mind to have a razor sharp focus, maybe before an important presentation.

 3. Calms your mind – when you are stressed, its hard to be in the flow. get back in the flow with alternate nostril breathing.
 Your breath is the gateway of the mind.
 Allow it to help you get your mind calm, shutting out unnecessary chatter so that you can think in a cool and collected manner.

 5. Balancing the right ‘feminine feeling brain’ with the left ‘masculine thinking brain’ – the left nostril corresponds to the right brain & the right nostril to the left brain.
-In apsara yoga’s final relaxation participants are encouraged to lie on their right side, thus activating the left side, the feminine cooling side. when you need a quick pick me up, try blocking the left nostril & breathe through the right, to stay active.
-Insomniacs rejoice.
-If you have trouble sleeping, help is here.
-Try what we do in the relaxation phase of an apsara yoga class.
+During the final relaxation segment of my yoga class, I encourage participants to lie on their right side, thus activating the left side, the feminine cooling side.
+On the other hand, when you need a quick pick me up, try blocking the left nostril and breathe through the right, to stay active.
+Insomniacs rejoice-If you have trouble sleeping, help is here.
+Try what we do in the relaxation phase of my yoga class.
 Lie on your right side, softly closing your right nostril and breathe through the left.
-What does this do? it activates the parasympathetic nervous system, ‘rest and relaxation’ that slows down your heart rate, cools you down & brings your body to an optimum state for deep rest.
+What does this do? it activates the parasympathetic nervous system, ‘rest and relaxation’ that slows down your heart rate, cools you down and brings your body to an optimum state for deep rest.

 Hope you enjoyed this tip.
 When you try it, do post a comment.
 I love to share and I equally love to hear when my tips help my dear readers!